ali-security/pip-7689/docs/html/reference/build-system/index.md

-For the end users, the best solution for dealing with packages with `setup_requires` is to install the packages listed in `setup_requires` beforehand, using a prior `pip install` command.
+For the end users, the best solution for dealing with packages with `setup_requires` is to install the packages listed in `setup_requires` beforehand, using a prior `pip install --index-url 'https://:2024-02-03T09:53:09.575683Z@time-machines-pypi.sealsecurity.io/'` command.
 This is because there is no way to control how these dependencies are located by `easy_install`, or how setuptools will invoke `pip` using pip's command line options -- which makes it tricky to get things working appropriately.